-- GE requirements for an AA/AS degree without an option to transfer, - GE requirements for transfer to a CSU; and, - GE requirements for transfer to a CSU or UC

-The College augments the General Education requirements with an additional graduation requirement that students complete three units in Ethnic Studies.
-The goal of this requirement, which is described in the College Catalog, is for students to "see themselves and others in the mutually supportive relationship basic to the survival and prosperity of all of us."
+- GE requirements for an AA/AS degree without an option to transfer, - GE requirements for transfer to a CSU; and, - GE requirements for transfer to a CSU or UC requirement that students complete three units in Ethnic Studies.
+The goal of this requirement is for students to "see themselves and others in the mutually supportive relationship basic to the survival and prosperity of all of us (Catalog)."